danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 ## TODO
 * WIP work in references into inline markdown links and check them, update them if better resources available
-* additional sentence at end of "most experts wrong" section, like is there any reason to suppose today's AI doomer or utopian predictors are any more accurate than a dart throwing chimpanzee?
+* intro para
   * awkward wording "it starts to feel like a constant signal drowned in noise"
 * more accurate lead up for negativity bias section
+* Should the topic of superforecasters be a separate section?
   * are there any superforecasters in AI that we should be listening to?
   * is "Good Judgement Project" still active?
-Any AI analysis within that?
+Any AI analysis within that? https://en.wikipedia.org/wiki/The_Good_Judgment_Project
-* related - Slowing Down AI On Purpose
-* intro para
-* main content
-* conclusion para
 * edit
+* add related after Jan.
+1 published -> Slowing Down AI On Purpose